Welcome! Here you will learn about paint pouring techniques, tips, and how to pour paint on rocks in this Beginner’s Guide to Paint Pouring.

 I’m still learning new ways to be creative and art has been a positive outlet for me.

-So what is Paint Pouring?
+What is Paint Pouring?

-Paint pouring or it’s also known as Fluid art is a form of abstract art that consists of pouring paint of many colors over a support creating beautiful art.
+Acrylic pour painting is a form of abstract art that consists of pouring paint of many colors over a support creating beautiful art.

 Some artist’s use open cylinder pours, direct pours, flip cup, upside down flip cup, ribbon pour, puddle pour, dirty pours, and so many more ways.